 In the early years of the nineteenth century, Americans’ endless commercial ambition—what one Baltimore paper in 1815 called an “almost universal ambition to get forward”—remade the nation.1 Between the Revolution and the Civil War, an old subsistence world died and a new more-commercial nation was born.
 Americans integrated the technologies of the Industrial Revolution into a new commercial economy.
 Steam power, the technology that moved steamboats and railroads, fueled the rise of American industry by powering mills and sparking new national transportation networks.
-A “market revolution” was busy remaking the nation.
+A “market revolution” remade the nation.

 II.
 Early Republic Economic Development

 American commerce had proceeded haltingly during the eighteenth century.
 American farmers increasingly exported foodstuffs to Europe as the French Revolutionary Wars devastated the continent between 1793 and 1815.
 America’s exports rose in value from $20.2 million in 1790 to $108.3 million by 1807.2 But while exports rose, exorbitant internal transportation costs hindered substantial economic development within the United States.
-In 1816, for instance, $9 could move one ton of goods across the Atlantic Ocean, but only 30 miles across land.
+In 1816, for instance, $9 could move one ton of goods across the Atlantic Ocean, but only thirty miles across land.
 An 1816 Senate Committee Report lamented that “the price of land carriage is too great” to allow the profitable production of American manufactures.
 But in the wake of the War of 1812, Americans rushed to build a new national infrastructure, new networks of roads, canals, and railroads.
 In his 1815 annual message to Congress, President James Madison stressed “the great importance of establishing throughout our country the roads and canals which can best be executed under national authority.”3 State governments continued to sponsor the greatest improvements in American transportation, but the federal government’s annual expenditures on internal improvements climbed to a yearly average of $1,323,000 by Andrew Jackson’s presidency.4.

-The so-called “Transportation Revolution” opened for Americans the vast lands west of the Appalachian Mountains.
-In 1810, for instance, before the rapid explosion of American infrastructure, Margaret Dwight left New Haven, Connecticut, in a wagon headed for Ohio Territory.
-Her trip was less than 500 miles but took six full weeks to complete.
+The so-called Transportation Revolution opened the vast lands west of the Appalachian Mountains.
+In 1810, before the rapid explosion of American infrastructure, Margaret Dwight left New Haven, Connecticut, in a wagon headed for Ohio Territory.
+Her trip was less than five hundred miles but took six weeks to complete.
 The journey was a terrible ordeal, she said.
 The roads were “so rocky & so gullied as to be almost impassable.”7 Ten days into the journey, at Bethlehem, Pennsylvania, Dwight said “it appeared to me that we had come to the end of the habitable part of the globe.”
-She finally concluded that “the reason so few are willing to return from the Western country, is not that the country is so good, but because the journey is so bad.”8 Nineteen years later, in 1829, English traveler Frances Trollope made the reverse journey across the Allegheny Mountains from Cincinnati to the east coast.
+She finally concluded that “the reason so few are willing to return from the Western country, is not that the country is so good, but because the journey is so bad.”8 Nineteen years later, in 1829, English traveler Frances Trollope made the reverse journey across the Allegheny Mountains from Cincinnati to the East Coast.
 At Wheeling, Virginia, her coach encountered the National Road, the first federally funded interstate infrastructure project.
 The road was smooth and her journey across the Alleghenies was a scenic delight.
 “I really can hardly conceive a higher enjoyment than a botanical tour among the Alleghany Mountains,” she declared.
-The ninety miles of National Road was to her “a garden.”9
+The ninety miles of the National Road was to her “a garden.”9

 If the two decades between Margaret Dwight’s and Frances Trollope’s journeys transformed the young nation, the pace of change only accelerated in the following years.
 If a transportation revolution began with improved road networks, it soon incorporated even greater improvements in the ways people and goods moved across the landscape.

 The United States’ first long-distance rail line launched from Maryland in 1827.
 Baltimore’s city government and the state government of Maryland provided half the start-up funds for the new Baltimore & Ohio (B&O) Rail Road Company.
 The B&O’s founders imagined the line as a means to funnel the agricultural products of the trans-Appalachian West to an outlet on the Chesapeake Bay.
 Similar motivations led citizens in Philadelphia, Boston, New York City, and Charleston, South Carolina to launch their own rail lines.
 State and local governments provided the means for the bulk of this initial wave of railroad construction, but economic collapse following the Panic of 1837 made governments wary of such investments.
-Government supports continued throughout the century, but decades later the public origins of railroads were all but forgotten and the railroad corporation became the most visible embodiment of corporate capitalism.
+Government supports continued throughout the century, but decades later the public origins of railroads were all but forgotten, and the railroad corporation became the most visible embodiment of corporate capitalism.

-By 1860 Americans laid more than 30,000 miles of railroads.10 The ensuing web of rail, roads, and canals meant that few farmers in the Northeast or Midwest had trouble getting goods to urban markets.
+By 1860 Americans had laid more than thirty thousand miles of railroads.10 The ensuing web of rail, roads, and canals meant that few farmers in the Northeast or Midwest had trouble getting goods to urban markets.
 Railroad development was slower in the South, but there a combination of rail lines and navigable rivers meant that few cotton planters struggled to transport their products to textile mills in the Northeast and in England.

 The consequences of the transportation and communication revolutions reshaped the lives of Americans.
 Farmers who previously produced crops mostly for their own family now turned to the market.
-They earned cash for what they had previously consumed; they purchased the goods they had previously made or went without.
-Market-based farmers soon accessed credit through eastern banks, which provided them with both the opportunity to expand their enterprise but left them prone before the risk of catastrophic failure wrought by distant and impersonal market forces.
+They earned cash for what they had previously consumed; they purchased the goods they had previously made or gone without.
+Market-based farmers soon accessed credit through eastern banks, which provided them with the opportunity to expand their enterprise but left also them prone before the risk of catastrophic failure wrought by distant market forces.
 In the Northeast and Midwest, where farm labor was ever in short supply, ambitious farmers invested in new technologies that promised to increase the productivity of the limited labor supply.
 The years between 1815 and 1850 witnessed an explosion of patents on agricultural technologies.
-The most famous of these, perhaps, was Cyrus McCormick’s horse-drawn mechanical reaper, which partially mechanized wheat harvesting, and John Deere’s steel-bladed plough, which more easily allowed for the conversion of unbroken ground into fertile farmland.
+The most famous of these, perhaps, was Cyrus McCormick’s horse-drawn mechanical reaper, which partially mechanized wheat harvesting, and John Deere’s steel-bladed plow, which more easily allowed for the conversion of unbroken ground into fertile farmland.